IABTechLab/adscert/README.md

 ## Architecture

-- **Signatory`**- Main library that handles signing and verification operations.
+- **Signatory**- Main library that handles signing and verification operations.
 - **Dns Resolver** - Discovers TXT records for a domain name (with the appropriate subdomains for policy and key records)
 - **Domain Store** - Stores domain information for invoking and identity domains and the associated keys
 - **Domain Indexer** - Uses the above components to maintain a list of domains used in signing/verification operations, runs background crawls to update domain records, stores private keys, calculates shared secrets for use by the Signatory.

 ## API Usage

-The `Signatory` is available as a [standalone GRPC server](cmd/server/main.go).
+The `Signatory` is available as a [gRPC server with ads.cert signing/verification capabilities](cmd/signatory.go).
 See the [GRPC/Protobuf interface](api/adscert.proto) for the full API details.
 The main function defintions are below:

 - `rpc SignAuthenticatedConnection(AuthenticatedConnectionSignatureRequest) returns (AuthenticatedConnectionSignatureResponse) {}`
 - `rpc VerifyAuthenticatedConnection(AuthenticatedConnectionVerificationRequest) returns (AuthenticatedConnectionVerificationResponse) {}`